For Freelance Interpreters

 Who it's for

-Independent professional interpreters running their own practice — ASL first, spoken-language and translation next.
-You contract directly with hospitals, schools, courts, agencies, sometimes private clients.
+Professional freelance interpreters running their own practice.
+You contract directly with hospitals, school districts, courts, law firms, agencies, and sometimes private clients.
 You file a 1099 with the IRS, not a W-2.
 You’d rather spend Sunday with your family than with your spreadsheet.

-If you have an Agency Cheat Sheet open right now in another tab, this is for you.
+If you keep a rates and terms cheat sheet open right now in another tab, this is for you.

 In early access.
 We’ll write when it opens.